 Let NFP Surety teach you why being properly bonded can help mitigate your risk!
 Contact us today! https://nfpsurety.com/

 Performance Security Bond?

-A performance bond, also commonly referred to as a surety bond, and performance security bond, is basically a guarantee made by a surety company that jobs will be completed per the contract guidelines and regulations.
-The primary difference between insurance and a performance surety is that a default on the bond doesn’t provide the contract owner with a simple check for their losses.
+Performance bond, also commonly referred to as a surety bond, and performance security bond, is basically a guarantee made by a surety company that jobs will be completed per contract guidelines and regulations.
+The primary difference between insurance and a performance surety is that a default on the bond doesn’t provide a contract owner with a simple check for their losses.
 If you as the contractor end up not being able to finish the job as it was contracted, the surety bond company, would either put the job out to be bid on by specific contractors or the rest of the work would be completed by the bond company directly.

 This particular type of bond is required for any public work contract that reaches above $100,000 in order to protect the tax payer’s investment.
 While this bond is required for a public work contract, it can also be requested for any private contract or when a general contractor needs it for their sub-contractors.
 If any claim is filed by the contract owner on the bond, the contractor will be required to pay back the surety company that provided the bond.
 One of the most common examples of a contractor not being able to complete the contract they’ve signed is if they have to file bankruptcy and are unable to finish the job.
 In this case, the surety must compensate the contract owner for the losses.

 Differences Between Performance surety Bonds and Payment Bonds